What’s the history of the Drug Recognition Expert Program?

 When the Los Angeles Police Department began using the DRE process broadly in the 1980s, the National Highway Traffic Safety Administration (NHTSA) decided to step in and evaluate the procedures for accuracy.
 They correctly saw that the DRE evaluation, if proven to be accurate, could be a national model for training police officers to determine drug impairment.
 An agency within the US Federal Government, the NHTSA was well positioned to evaluate and ultimately adopt the DRE training protocol as the national standard.
 In 1984, the NHTSA and the National Institute on Drug Abuse sponsored a laboratory evaluation of the DRE evaluation at Johns Hopkins University.

-The DRE examination was again evaluated for accuracy in 1985 with a study on 173 drivers who had been arrested under suspicion for driving while impaired on drugs.
+The DRE examination was again evaluated for accuracy in 1986 with a study on 173 drivers who had been arrested under suspicion for driving while impaired on drugs (the study is linked here).
 The National Highway Traffic Safety Administration evaluated blood samples from the subjects and compared that to the evaluations done by Drug Recognition Experts.
 They concluded that the DREs were 94% accurate in determining the presence of drug impairment (not factoring in the category of impairing substance).
 A notable complication in this study arose when it was determined that most (over 70%) of the drivers had more than one drug in their blood sample.
 The officers were 87% accurate at determining either all or at least one of the impairing drugs present.
 The DRE officers were incorrect in determining the category of impairing substance in 13% of the drivers, and in one driver, no drugs or alcohol were found.

 Later studies have further demonstrated that DRE trained officers are extremely accurate in determining active drug impairment.